 • 2001: The car was donated to LeMay – America’s Car Museum by Daniel and Nancy Cook

 1963 Studebaker Avanti R1001 Rescue Project Managers

-• Renee Crist, Collections Manager, America’s Car Museum
+• Renee Crist, Curator of Collections, LeMay- America’s Car Museum

 • James Bell, Owner of Bell’s Studebaker Museum and Diner in Bellingham, Washington